Singapore football coach sacking: Limp Lions not solely Nishigaya’s fault

 Despite mediocre results at club level, Nishigaya was hired on the recommendation of the Japan Football Association.

 Did the FAS seriously consider other options?
-Did it do its due diligence to check on Nishigaya’s personality, temperament, and ability to communicate?
+Did it do its due diligence to check on Nishigaya’s personality, temperament and ability to communicate?
 Or did it simply trust that lightning would strike twice and he would, like Yoshida, work out?

 Every good international coach needs a first break, and there are plenty of cases of coaches who succeed overseas despite not speaking the country’s native language.

-However, some like Vietnam’s former coach Park Hang-seo, have a strong team of assistants and skilled translator who could bring the coach’s ideas and messages across well.
+Some, like former Vietnam coach Park Hang-seo, have a strong team of assistants and a skilled translator who can bring the coach’s ideas and messages across well.
 The Lions just did not have that.

-The association and Nishigaya are not the only parties responsible for his failing.
-What can they do if some players feel it is a good idea to attend a New Year’s party a few days before a crucial AFF Championship clash against Malaysia, which they lost 4-1?
+The FAS and Nishigaya are not the only parties responsible for his failing.
+What can they do if some players feel it is a good idea to attend a New Year’s party a few days before a crucial Asean Football Federation (AFF) Championship clash in January 2023 against Malaysia, which they lost 4-1?

 But the coach has to take some of the blame – sources say that he is an introvert who made little effort to bond with his backroom staff and players.